Teaching

 Timing Task

-Preparation Be clear about what exactly you want to discuss in the session, what questions you have and what you want to take away from the meeting.
-Create a short agenda for the meeting (1-4 discussion points / objectives for the meeting).
-Send us an email at least 24 hours before the meeting with the agenda, any relevant documents we may need to read (mini-exposé, chapter, draft paper).
-Please indicate the time slot of the meeting in the subject line of your email.
+Create a brief agenda for the meeting (1–4 discussion points / goals for the meeting).
+24h before the meeting, send me an email including the meeting agenda, all relevant document that I might have to read (mini-exposé, chapter, thesis draft).
+Please mention the meeting time slot in the subject line of your email.

 Once you have made sure that you and your project fall within the above framework and meet the requirements, you should start to develop an interesting topic and write a mini-exposé.
 A mini-exposé is usually 1.5 to 3 pages long and contains the following information: